 I was watching the clouds building all day.
 Ever since last Thursday, I’d been hearing about a weather system (remnants of a hurricane) that was supposed to come in, bringing rain and snow.
 I couldn’t believe my luck in just getting beyond the last high pass and also climbing Whitney.
 I had the most perfect weather throughout the Sierra.
 The rule of thumb for SOBOs is to be over Forester Pass by Oct 1st in order to miss the snow.

 Now look what day it is and here come the clouds!
 Whew!
 I was so proud of myself for meeting the deadline.
 It took a lot of discipline to wake up at 4:45 am every day, push the miles and not get vortexed in towns.
 I only took 4 zeros in 3 months.
 I could now relax a little bit if I wanted to…but I probably wouldn’t.

 I was hiking fast all day, but kept turning around to catch the last few glimpses of rugged peaks.
 The trail still stayed mostly above 10,000′ but the scenery changed dramatically.
 The forest really thinned out, with basically no underbrush.
 There was some sage and other plants that made it look more like the desert.
 I could see large meadows off to the west and later, the eastern mountains and desert on the other side of the ridge.

 Last glimpses of the high Sierra.

-The spring was mile 29 for the day, but as it was only 5 pm, we decided to walk a little further.
-We camped with Bella and Cuba and for once, everyone set up their tents.
+The spring marked mile 29 for the day, but as it was only 5 pm, I decided to walk a little further.
+I camped with Bella and Cuba and for once, everyone set up their tents.
 No cowboy camping tonight, as we expected rain.
 RAIN!
 It was also quite warm, even after the sun went down.
 We were down to 9,000′, which is still really high but a big difference from all my camps above 10,000′.
 I slept warm and cozy.